Born in 1961 in Mexico City, which is the same city where he works and lives.

-His film and video work –a hybrid between experimental and documentary– include a vast series of moving portraits, generally of artists from different generations and diverse cities.
-He himself has created the soundtracks to accompany these portraits, treating them as if they were ‘sound portraits’ of its subjects.
+His film and video work –a hybrid between experimental and documentary– include a large series of moving portraits, generally of artists from different generations and diverse cities.
+He has created the soundtracks himself to accompany these portraits, treating them as if they were ‘sound portraits’ of its subjects.
 His collection entitled Lost Portraits, which dates from 1982-1985 (comprising Individual Portraits, Double Portraits and Group Portraits), has been awarded at film festival ́s circuits.
 This collection of portraits has recently been acquired by MoMA in New York City (2016).
 His audiovisual work has been acquired by Laboratorio Arte Alameda and MUAC (Museo Universitario de Arte Contemporáneo) in Mexico City (two important Mexican institutions).
 Has shown individually and collectively (more than 100 occasions in total) in universities, galleries, museums and festivals and in the USA, the UK, Holland, France, Sweden, Belgium, Italy, Germany, Spain, Canada, Brazil, Colombia, Peru, Puerto Rico, Costa Rica, Argentina, Dominican Republic, and Mexico.
 He has had retrospective shows at “Centro Cultutal Indianilla”, Festival Distrital, in Mexico City, at the Festival Internacional de Cine de Morelia, as well as at the Centro de Cultura Digital, in 2015-2016.

 In the year 2000, curator Rajendra Roy presents the entire collection of individual portraits belonging to his work titled “Lost Portraits” in Anthology Film Archives, New York City, at the 14th Mix New York, Lesbian & Gay Experimental Film/Video Festival.